 Children may bring fruit from home to eat at morning play.
 They may also obtain fruit at breakfast club and through the National Fruit Scheme.
 Other than fruit and packed lunches, no food of any kind should be brought into school (unless on medical grounds).

 Reasons: Sweets, etc. present obvious choking hazards.
 Food and crumbs left around school would soon create a hazardous and unhygienic environment.

-Children have regular access to water and are supplied with cups.
+Children have regular access to water and bring water bottles to school.

 b.
 Jewellery